kdheejb7/kdheejb7.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 layout: post
 title:  "Integrating razorpay into your webapp"
 date:   2020-01-19 21:03:36 +0530
-categories: Javascript NodeJS
+#categories: Javascript NodeJS
 ---
 Hi, I'm a Master's student in the School of Computing at KAIST, advised by Prof.Jongse Park.
-I'm a member of CASYS.

-My research interests include Computer Architecture and system.
+I'm a member of CASYS.\n My research interests include Computer Architecture and system.
 ```javascript
 const Razorpay = require('razorpay');